This manual is for BookmarkFS, version 0.1.6.

 The bookmark storage, presumably the pathname of a regular file that contains bookmark data.

-The exact interpretation of this option is backend-defined.
+The exact interpretation of this argument is backend-defined.

 Files under the filesystem are assigned ownership according to